 The ODBC driver for Manifold will be automatically installed by a Windows Installer installation.

 Pre-requisites, such as .NET and C++ Redistributables will be automatically installed.

 We can uninstall using the usual Windows Control Panel - Programs and Features mechanism for a quick and easy un-install in almost every case.

 Disadvantages - Windows Installer's attempts to protect unskilled users from themselves can lead to complications:

 Anti-virus or other brain-dead "helper" or "security" programs can prevent installation.

 During installation some versions of Windows will pop open dialogs that warn users the application is unknown and may be dangerous.
-That is false information, but such dialogs may confuse or alarm unskilled users, who may hesitate to ignore such dialogs.
+That is false information, but such dialogs may alarm unskilled users, who may hesitate to ignore such dialogs.

 Manifold uses Windows facilities that will be updated automatically, if need be, during installation.
 Windows may insist the system must be restarted after installation.

 Installer uses two different installation files, one for 32-bit Windows and one for 64-bit Windows.
 Users must know if they are running 64-bit or 32-bit Windows, and must not attempt to install the 64-bit installation file in 32-bit Windows.
 This is not rocket science and no more complicated than making sure not to pour gasoline fuel into a diesel-powered automobile, but it may confuse unskilled users who do not know what version of Windows they have.

 Only one version of Release 9 can be installed at a time by Windows Installer.
 We cannot use this mechanism to have an older build and a newer build installed within the Windows Start system at the same time.